miniflux/website/content/docs/webhooks.md

 [Webhooks](https://en.wikipedia.org/wiki/Webhook) are user-defined HTTP callbacks.

 Miniflux can publish new feed entries to a custom API endpoint.
 You can easily set up your own personal webhook receiver and extend Miniflux by writing your own scripts.

-This feature is available since Miniflux 2.0.48.
+This feature has been available since Miniflux 2.0.48.

 Configuring a Webhook in Miniflux
 -------------------------------